SoniEx2/IRCChannels/life.md

 Channel Rules for Life
 ======================

-There are 2 main rules:
+There are 3 main rules:

 1. Respect everyone.
+2. Accept and support everyone until they harm others.
-2. Get others to follow this.
+3. Get others to follow this.

 ###Examples: